AudiusProject/audiusd/docs/developers.md

 ## Native Development (macOS)

-> WORK IN PROGRESS

-To build and run audiusd natively on macOS without Docker:
+Build and run audiusd natively on macOS without Docker.

+> **FOR HARDCORE AUDIOPHILES ONLY**
+> The below may not work exactly as written for you.

 ### Prerequisites